 Answer I believe it was to prevent Winston Churchill from learning the truth about what happened.
 Admiral Sir Andrew Cunningham must have decided that Churchill, (who always looked for scapegoats), must not be informed that the tragedy was caused by a sequence of Staff misunderstandings.
 The Board of Inqury report was signed by Cunningham on 9th January 1942 and in his personal papers he states 'I am sending this by Rawlings whom I have had to send home for a rest'.
 The decision to place an embargo on the BOI report was made by Vice Admiral Moore Vice Chief of Naval Staff acting for the1st Sea Lord Admiral Sir Dudley Pound who accompanied Winston Churchill to America to see President Roosvelt following the attack on Pearl harbour but Pound must have endorsed it on his return.
 The deployment of Force K to Malta in October 1941 was at Churchill’s insistence (Second World War Vol III “The Grand Alliance” Page 386).
 He rejoiced at their successes (page 433, 448, 653) and was deeply dismayed at the loss (page 451).

 1) O’Conor did not crash into a known minefield at 24 knots in an intemperate, rash or reckless fashion.
 He hit the minefield because he didn’t know it was there.

-2) All four Force K Captains (Aurora, Penelope, Lance and Lively) seemed to have a good idea that a newish minefield had been laid and that they shouldn't approach Tripoli beyond the 80 fathom line.
+2) All four Force K Captains (Aurora, Penelope, Lance and Lively) seemed to have a good idea that a newish minefield had been laid, its northern extremity and that they shouldn't approach Tripoli beyond the 80 fathom line.
 This may have been gleaned from fellow Captains arriving in Malta from Alexandria,. from decrypts of the Italian minelaying operation order, from RAF observations of the minelaying or other intelligence sources.

-3) Minefield T had been laid for 6 months and three submarines had sunk in it.
+3) Minefield T had been laid for 6 months by December 1941 and three submarines had sunk in it.
 Consequently the Submarine Command knew of its existence in general terms but not the layout and after August '41, submarines had not been sent to patrol in that area.

 4) Force B Captains (Neptune, Kandahar and Jaguar) do not seem to have been briefed on the existence of the newish Minefield T.